lnsayer/my-website/_posts/titanic_machine_learning_project.md

                        verbose =1 # Prints out information as it is running )
 ```
 The main differences are the hyperparameters, which are completely different.
-It is a *generalised* linear model and uses an algorithm in its optimisation, in our case we have chosen 'liblinear' which works well for small datasets.
+It is a *generalised* linear model and uses an algorithm in its optimisation, in our case we have chosen 'liblinear' which works well for small datasets [8].

 We found the optimal hyperparameters in exactly the same way with GridSearchCV and we were then able to submit some predictions!